marymlucas/marymlucas.github.io/_pages/about.md

 ## Updates

 ### 2023
-- June 2023: Presented our work on resampling for bias mitigation at the first International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023) at the [IEEE International Conference on Healthcare Informatics (IEEE-ICHI)](https://ieeeichi.github.io/ICHI2023/){:target="_blank"}, Houston, TX June.
+- June 2023: Presented our work on resampling for bias mitigation at the first International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023) at the [IEEE International Conference on Healthcare Informatics (IEEE-ICHI)](https://ieeeichi.github.io/ICHI2023/){:target="_blank"}, Houston, TX.

 ### 2022